-During 2021 and 2020, the District invested in the Colorado Local Government Liquid Asset Trust (Colotrust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
-The State Securities Commissioner administers and enforces all State statutes governing Colotrust.
-Colotrust operates similarly to a money market fund and each share is equal in value to \$1.00.
-Colotrust offers shares in two portfolios, COLOTRUST PLUS+ and COLOTRUST EDGE.
-Both portfolios may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S. Treasury securities.
+During 2022 and 2021, the District invested in the Colorado Local Government Liquid Asset Trust (ColoTrust), an investment vehicle established for local government entities in Colorado to pool surplus funds.
+The State Securities Commissioner administers and enforces all State statutes governing ColoTrust.
+The District invested in COLOTRUST PLUS+ and COLOTRUST EDGE, two of the three portfolios offered by ColoTrust.
+COLOTRUST PLUS+ operates similarly to a money market fund and each share is equal in value to \$1.00.
+Allowable investments in the COLOTRUST PLUS+ portfolio include U.S. Treasury securities and repurchase agreements collateralized by U.S. Treasury securities.
 COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and repurchase agreements collateralized by certain obligations of U.S. government agencies.
+Investments in the COLOTRUST EDGE portfolio include securities that are legal pursuant to the Legal Investments Act and the PDPA.

-A designated custodial bank serves as custodian for Colotrust's portfolios pursuant to a custodian agreement.
-The custodian acts as safekeeping agent for Colotrust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
-The custodian's internal records segregate investments owned by Colotrust.
-As of December 31, 2021 and 2020, the District had \$1,259,625 and \$1,429,604 respectively, invested in COLOTRUST PLUS+ and as of December 31, 2021, \$500,009 was invested in COLOTRUST EDGE in the name of the District.
-COLOTRUST PLUS+ is rated AAAm by S&P Global Ratings.
-COLOTRUST EDGE is rated AAAf/S1 by Fitch Ratings.
+A designated custodial bank serves as custodian for ColoTrust's portfolios pursuant to a custodian agreement.
+The custodian acts as safekeeping agent for ColoTrust's investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
+The custodian's internal records segregate investments owned by ColoTrust.